Angry Video Game Nerd: The Movie: Reception

 Angry Video Game Nerd: The Movie received mixed reviews from critics.
 The Hollywood Reporter called it an "overly long and almost obsessively self-indulgent" and "aspiring cult film" with production value which "hovers above home-video quality by a few admirable notches", noting that the "filmmakers manage to capably anchor these disparate storylines to their central plot concerning crusading gamers."

 The Michigan Daily student newspaper of the University of Michigan gave the film a mostly negative review, describing it as unfunny, poorly edited, badly paced, and too long.
 This review argued that the soundtrack by Bear McCreary was good and the best aspect of the film.
 The reviewer noted that The Angry Video Game Nerd was "the pioneering internet 'gamer' show," which he had enjoyed greatly, so the film was a "disappointing failure."

 Kevin T. Rodriguez of iCritic gave the film a positive review while acknowledging the lack of accessibility for non-fans of the character, writing: "Yes, it's uneven at times.
 In fact, I would argue that there is probably some fifteen minutes of footage in here that could be cut from the film that would result in better pacing.
 I suspect that the people who see this movie won't have the problems most people who watch movies would have though.
 It lives in its own little bubble, mining comedy from the most unlikely of sources and fully embracing the silliness of the whole affair.
 Rolfe may not be the most versatile actor I've seen but it's clear that he has created a memorable character and has mastered facial expressions for great comedic effect."
-In general, the film was praised for its presentation and effects, but criticized for its story and writing.